Student Services & Resources

 Judicial Clerkship Programs

-For information or assistance, please contact the Center for Career Development at 352.273.0860 or email firstname.lastname@example.org.
+For information or assistance, please contact the Office of Career and Professional Development at 352.273.0860 or email firstname.lastname@example.org.

 Judicial Clerkship handouts are available under Resources on Symplicity (https://law-ufl-csm.symplicity.com/students/) and offer important information on the application process, the interview and more.

 In accordance with Bylaw 6-3 of the Association of American Law Schools, it is the policy of the University of Florida Levin College of Law to provide its students and graduates with equal opportunity to obtain employment, without discrimination or segregation on the ground of race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.
-The Center for Career Development (CCD) is committed to supporting an equal and fair evaluation of its law student and graduate job applicants on the basis of his or her individual merits.
-Therefore, the CCD is available only to employers whose employment practices are in compliance with these laws and policies.
+Our office is committed to supporting an equal and fair evaluation of its law student and graduate job applicants on the basis of his or her individual merits.
+Therefore, our office is available only to employers whose employment practices are in compliance with these laws and policies.